pinskylab/kelpEVOL_fq_gz_processing/README.md

   * number of reads -
     * Alb: XX mil, Contemp: XX mil

-If you loose too many reads in this step when running the `runFASTP_2.sbatch` script, you can decrease the stringency of the Minimum Sequence Length filter.
+If you lose too many reads in this step when running the `runFASTP_2.sbatch` script, you can decrease the stringency of the Minimum Sequence Length filter.
 In this example we set it very low, to 33.

 ```bash
 # remove reads less than 33 bp